mmister411/salvationelements/substratenetwork.md

 Information or expression that faithfully conveys reality—actual or potential—in full accord with God’s essence, word, works, or creation across time, space, or imagination, without contradiction.

-Typology

---not yet substrated--

 Will

 Will is a person’s faculty, disposition or active calibrating of affinity at the intersection of internal valuation and perceived conditions of one or more present or future realities.

-Word/Logos/Davar

---not yet substrated--

 Wrath